 The world of Ultra Trail appeared in Europe with years of delay compared to the United States.
 When the 100-mile races were already counted for dozens in America, the first competitions were appearing in Europe.
 Although races such as Sainté-Lyon 81-kilometer road, had been taking place since 1952, the Matagalls Montserrat since 1972, or the Swiss Alpine Marathon of 80 kilometers in 1982, the first 100 mile mountain races didn’t appear and become popular until the 90s.

 We could cite two precedents.
 The first are the Adventure raids that were born during the early eighties with the Alpine Ironman and Coast to Coast in New Zealand, these competitions that combined running, climbing, mountain biking or canoeing were long-distance non-stop races and had immediately a big media interest that popularized them during the eighties and nineties with the Raid Gaulouises (1989) on an international level or the Raiverd (19990) in the Pyrenees.
 In some of these sections, the teams had to walk on foot in the mountains for ten or fifteen hours without stopping.
 With this adventure orientation, the Marathon des Sables was born in 1986, a stages race in the Sahara desert.
+In basque country in 1987 it was the first edition of Hiru Haundiak.

 The first 100 miles race organized in Africa (French Reunion Island) was in 1989, with the name of Marche des Cimes, a crossing of the island which will become the Grand Raid de la Reunion, also known as Diagonale des Fous.